Chloë Ariane Whitehorn

 Described as "Dorothy Parker meets Neil Labute", Chloë Whitehorn is a writer, actor, and underwater photographer.
 A graduate of Queen's University's theatre program, Chloë’s work often examines taboo moralities, tragic love, and the licentious desires and imaginative reasoning of human beings.
-Her plays include "Mourning After the Night Before", "The Pigeon", “Love, Virtually” (Best of Fringe, Toronto 2011), “The Frank Diary of Anne”, "The Deepest Trench", "Divine Wrecks", “Dressing Amelia”, "Clarissa on her Deathbed", and “How to Not Die Horribly in a Fire", and have played across North America.
+Her plays have been performed in theatres across North America and the United Kingdom and published in various collections, including "Divine Wrecks and Other Morally Questionable Tragedies".

 On stage Chloë often portrays queens and goddesses (The Odyssey, Julius Caesar, The Balcony, The Woman in the Moon, Harmonia, Collide) or women driven insane (The Frank Diary of Anne, The Maids, Hamlet, The House of Yes, The Curious Savage).
 Ideally one day she'll get to combine those and play Lady M.